-Originally firewalls were designed to control network traffic; they only did packet filtering and didn’t understand the actual content of the traffic.
+Originally firewalls were designed to control network traffic; they only did packet filtering and didn’t understand the content of the traffic.
 For example if you had a website running on a web server on your network you had to open port 80 through the firewall to the public.
-This allowed everyone to access the website.
 Once port 80 is open the firewall would allow any type of traffic through port 80, even malicious attacks.

 Second Generation Firewalls – Stateful Filtering

 The second generation of firewalls were able to operate on Layer 4 of the OSI model.
-Therefore firewalls were able to determine what type of connection they are dealing with, i.e. if a packet is opening a new connection or if a connection has been already established etc. Even with such advancements the second generation of firewalls were still very limited in terms of controlling incoming and outgoing traffic.
-Though at least administrators could now create firewall rules that contain connection status.
+They were able to determine what type of connection they are dealing with, i.e. if a packet is opening a new connection or if a connection has been already established etc. Even with such advancements second generation firewalls had still a lot of limitations in controlling incoming and outgoing traffic.
+Though at least administrators could now create firewall rules based on connection status.

 Third Generation Firewalls – Application Layer Filtering

-The firewalls as we know them today, i.e. those that understand what each packet is all about were introduced in the mid-nineties.
-The third generation of firewalls can understand certain applications and protocols such as FTP, DNS and HTTP.
-Apart from the generic network firewalls, there is a wide variety of single scope firewalls, such as Web Application Firewalls.
+The firewalls of today which were introduced in the mid-nineties understand the data in every packet.
+Third generation firewalls can understand applications and protocols such as FTP, DNS and HTTP.
+This technology led to the introduction of single scope firewalls, such as Web Application Firewalls.

 Web Application Firewalls / Website Firewalls

-Web application firewalls are application firewalls which have a single scope; to protect your website from malicious hacker attacks.
-A WAF (Web Application Firewall) is installed between your web server where your WordPress is hosted and the public connection (the internet) and analyses each and every HTTP request that is sent towards your website, as shown in the below screenshot.
+Web application firewalls have a single scope; to protect your website from malicious hacker attacks.
+A WAF (Web Application Firewall) is installed between your web server, where your WordPress website is hosted, and the public connection, aka the internet.
+It analyses every incoming HTTP request as shown in the below screenshot.

-Should an HTTP request contain malicious attacks, the web application firewall will drop the connection and alert the administrator.
-The action a WAF takes when it detects a malicious HTTP request is configurable.
+Should an HTTP request contain malicious payload / attacks, the web application firewall drops the connection and alerts the administrator.
+Typically the action a WAF takes when it detects a malicious HTTP request is configurable.
 WAFs typically have a built-in list of known attack signatures.
-If an HTTP request contains content that matches any of these signatures it means that it is malicious and it will be blocked.
+If an HTTP request contains content that matches any of these signatures it will be blocked.

 WAFs are highly configurable and you can tailor such software specifically for your website by creating your won set of security rules.
-One should be careful when configuring a WAF since wrong configuration might mean blocking out legitimate visitors.
+One should be careful when configuring a WAF because a wrong setup might block legitimate traffic.

 Different Types of WordPress Web Application Firewalls

-There are different types of web application firewalls.
-Some of them have to be physically installed on the same network of your web servers while some other are online services.
-Some of them have specific checks for specific frameworks, while others have specific WordPress security checks such as Sucuri Website Firewall.
+There are several different types of web application firewalls.
+Some of them have to be installed on the same network of your web servers, some of them have to be installed on your WordPress website as a plugin and some other are online services.
+Some of them have specific checks for specific frameworks, while others have specific WordPress security checks such as Malcare WordPress application firewall and malware scanner.

 Self-Hosted VS Online WAF solution

-Self-hosted WAFs are typically appliances that are installed on the same network of your web server.
-They can be quite expensive and are typically configured by trained people, i.e. not for the non tech savvy users.
+Self-hosted WAFs come in two flavors.
+They can be a WordPress plugin, or appliances that are installed on the same network of your web server.
+Appliances tend to be quite expensive and are not for the non tech savvy users.
 In fact their market is typically the high end of SMBs and enterprises.
 In this article we will mostly talk about online WordPress website firewall solutions, which are relatively easy to setup and use, affordable and most popular with the WordPress community.